-4.1 Inferring Variability from Defaults and Credit Enhancement Levels and (2) the level of credit enhancement that the rating committee would deem consistent with the highest rating achievable in a particular country10 for a security with a simple cash flow structure11 backed by the given pool (i.e., "portfolio credit enhancement").
+4.1 Inferring Variability from Defaults and Credit Enhancement Levels

+In the first approach, we determine the variability of the default estimate indirectly.
+In situations where there is a sufficiently large set of comparable rated transactions in the country (or in comparable countries), we generally infer an estimation of the variability of loan defaults from (1) our expected default estimate, and (2) the level of credit enhancement that the rating committee would deem consistent with the highest rating achievable in a particular country10 for a security with a simple cash flow structure11 backed by the given pool (i.e., "portfolio credit enhancement").
 That level of credit enhancement derives from (1) credit enhancement levels of the existing comparable transactions in the country (or comparable countries), and (2) adjustments made to account for differences between the given pool and the comparable transactions in the factors affecting variability.
 We use that portfolio credit enhancement level to infer the standard deviation of the default distribution, as described later.
 For a given default estimate, the higher the portfolio credit enhancement, the higher the implicit standard deviation of the default distribution.